The 200m is an event that combines the skills of power and speed endurance.

 So keep focused, maintain your technique and let this carry you across the finish line!

 As I mentioned before, 200m runners can often be good 100m runners or 400m runners.

 This is because 200m sprinters need to apply aspects from both training principles.
 They need power as well as speed endurance.

-This is easily achieved by implementing longer running series, more sets, or less recovery time during training.
+This is easily achieved by implementing a longer running series, more sets, or less recovery time during training.

-A good warm up for the 200m will facilitate faster muscle contractions and prepare you for the race.
+A good warm-up for the 200m will facilitate faster muscle contractions and prepare you for the race.

 You need to make sure you get a lot of blood flowing so that oxygen is transported to the active muscles contracting.

 - 5 minutes of cardio